 High risk of kidnapping by terrorist groups exists in areas bordering Colombia.
 Targets may include foreigners (especially Westerners), journalists, nongovernmental organization workers, missionaries, and aid workers.

-Scams involving credit cards and false identity (such as criminals posing as officials) have been reported.
+Scams involving corrupt officials and false identity (such as criminals posing as police officers) have been reported.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.

-Widespread protests and demonstrations in response to political and economic conditions frequently occur throughout the country, especially in Caracas and other major cities, and have the potential to turn violent without warning.
+Protests and demonstrations frequently occur throughout the country, especially in Caracas and other major cities, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.
-Shortages of food and basic necessities are pervasive but are not expected to seriously impact typical travelers.
+Shortages of food, municipal water, electricity, and basic necessities are pervasive, including in Caracas and in hospitals throughout the country.

 The rainy season is from June through December, coinciding with the hurricane season.
 Floods, mudslides, and landslides may occur, especially in coastal areas.